calint/arduino-sketches/esp32dev/README.md

 intention:
 * exploring the device by developing a toy game
+* developing a toy game engine using tiles and sprites with on screen collision detection between sprites
-* decent performance, ~30 frames per second
+* decent performance, ~30 frames per second on the device

 layout:
 * `/esp32dev.ino` platform dependent code for booting and rendering